Alcantara98/Polynomial-Regression/README.md

 Earlier this year, in the artificial intelligence paper I took, we created a Python application that used gradient descent to fit a first order polynomial to a set of points.
-I decided to re-visit the method in hopes of using it to fit any order of polynomial to a set of points and realized it got stuck on local minimums for polynomials of order greater than one ☹.
+I decided to re-visit the method in hopes of using it to fit any order of polynomial to a set of points and realized it got stuck on local minimums for polynomials of order greater than one.
-I tried stochastic and mini-batch gradient descent to fit second order polynomials to no avail, so in the end I decided to do it analytically using the Least Squares method.
+In the end I decided to do it analytically using the Least Squares method.
 [Here](https://www.youtube.com/watch?v=TPKyT3hu71c) is a video explaining the method.

 My implementation for the Least Squares method is found in the regress.cpp source file in the leastSquares function.
 I used Gauss Jordan Elimination to find the inverse of the A^T.A matrix.
 Also note that I combined the Identity matrix to the A^T.A matrix so row operations could be done more easily.